Pricing Guide 2025

 Southern Cross Health Insurance

-Market Leader - 60%
+Market Leader

 Strengths:

-• • Largest provider network in NZ
+• • Large provider network in NZ

-• • Widest range of plan options
+• • Broad range of plan options

-• • Includes mental health coverage
+• • Many plans include mental health coverage

 Considerations:

-• • Stricter pre-existing condition rules
+• • Pre-existing condition rules vary by plan

-• • Annual premium increases above inflation
+• • Annual premium increases occur — review at renewal

 nib Health Insurance